ropensci/rsnps/cran-comments.md

 ---

-This version includes many bug fixes, xx.
+This version includes a new function, a defunct function, a number of bug fixes.

 Thanks!
 Scott Chamberlain